 16) There are Nearly 4,000 Google BUsiness Profile Categories to Choose From

 Google Business Profile accounts are meant to accurately reflect every type of business.
 There are several specific categories and more general ones if you can’t find your exact business type.
 Amazingly, there are over 4,000 GMB categories in total.
 Business’s categories range from “Restaurant” to “Pinball Machine Supplier.”

 outpaRelated Blog: Picking the best primary and secondary categories on Google Business Profile

 17) Complete Listings are 7x More Likely to Get Clicks Than Those Left Unfinished

-With Google Business Profiles playing an important role in local SEO, it’s vital to complete your profile entirely.
+With Google Business Profile playing an important role in local SEO, it’s vital to complete your profile entirely.
 Even small pieces of missing information can affect a searcher’s trust in your business.
 For example, is your business women owned?
 Do you accept credit cards?
 Is it handicap accessible?
 These are all items to answer on your GPB that you may be overlooking.